 Popular already with the soldiers of his army, the title Augustus solidified his power in the provinces as Imperator, or commander-in-chief (from which the English word 'emperor’ is derived).
 The month of August was named in his honor.
 In the year 19 BCE, he was given Imperium Maius (supreme power) over every province in the Roman Empire and, from that time on, Augustus Caesar ruled supremely, the first emperor of Rome and the measure by which all later emperors would be judged.
 By 2 BCE Augustus was declared Pater Patriae, the father of his country.

 Augustus died at Nola in 14 CE.
 His official last words were, “I found Rome a city of clay but left it a city of marble” which aptly describes Augustus’ achievements during his reign as emperor.
-According to his wife Livia and his adopted son Tiberius, however, his last words were actually, “Have I played the part well?
+According to his wife Livia Drusilla and his adopted son Tiberius (r.
+14-37 CE), however, his last words were actually, “Have I played the part well?
 Then applaud as I exit.”

-Augustus’ body was brought back to Rome in state and, on the day of the funeral, all businesses in Rome closed out of respect for the emperor.
+Augustus’ body was brought back to Rome, and on the day of the funeral, all businesses in Rome closed out of respect for the emperor.
 He was succeeded by Tiberius who he had adopted in 4 CE and who read the eulogy (along with his own son, Drusus) at Augustus’ famously grand funeral.
 The emperor’s body was cremated and his ashes interred in his mausoleum.
 Augustus’ death was mourned as the loss of a great ruler of immense talent and vision, and he was proclaimed a god among the host of the Roman pantheon.